Osiris-Team/Vaadin-Desktop-App/README.md

  - Executables for Windows/Linux/Mac via JavaPackager.
 Currently, only a shaded .jar gets generated that can be double-clicked to open the window (first time takes a bit since jcef gets downloaded).
+ - Bundle jcef with installer to avoid waiting at first launch.

 ## Running the application